invertase/globe/templates/notes_app_shelf/TEMPLATE.md

 #### Setup Firebase Project

-You must create a Firebase account and generate Firebase Admin Service Account and download.
+You must create a Firebase account, generate Firebase Admin Service Account and download.

 To generate a private key for your service account: